Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 - Install the extension `Remote - SSH` and `Remote - Containers`.
 - `Remote-SSH: Connect to Host...` > Select the host.
-- Verify that the green button on the bottom-left corner shows `SSH: <host name>` upon successfully connecting to the remote instance (the color of the button may be different if you changed VS Code theme).
+- Verify that the bottom-left corner of the VSCode window shows `SSH: <host name>` upon successfully connecting to the remote instance.

   <img src="images/vscode-remote-ssh-button.png" height="26">

 - `Remote-Containers: Open Folder in Container...`
 - Select the project folder and click on `OK`.
-- Verify that the green button on the bottom-left corner shows `Dev Container:
+- Verify that the bottom-left corner of the VSCode window shows `Dev Container:
   Challenge Registry @ ssh://<host name>`.

   <img src="images/vscode-remote-ssh-devcontainer-button.png" height="58">